❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 • Enrollment ticket: Copy the contents of the postgres.ticket file we created earlier and paste it in here.

-• RDS PostgreSQL Database Endpoint: In the Connectivity & security for your Amazon RDS Database you will find Endpoint details.
-Copy the Endpoint value for the Private RDS Database that's in the same subnet you chose above.
+• RDS PostgreSQL Database Endpoint: In the Connectivity & security section for your Amazon RDS database you will find Endpoint details.
+Copy the Endpoint value for the Private RDS database that's in the same subnet you chose above.

 • JSON Node Configuration: Copy the contents of the postgres.json file we created earlier and paste it in here.